SeldonIO/seldon-ucl/README.md

 The easiest way to install and run the application is by creating a virtual machine within [Vagrant](https://www.vagrantup.com/downloads.html).
 Vagrant will automatically set up everything you need to run the web server inside an Ubuntu VM and bind it to port `5000` on your host machine.

 1. Download and install [Vagrant](https://www.vagrantup.com/downloads.html) on your local machine
-2. Open a terminal and clone the project onto your local machine
+2. Open a terminal and clone the project onto your local machine:
-    ```bash
+    ```
     git clone https://github.com/SeldonIO/seldon-ucl.git`
     cd seldon-ucl
     ```